DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: Extended Comparison with SlotFormer

 To further explain these results, recent studies into slot-based models attempt to shed light on why they struggle with real-world datasets.
 As \citet{seitzer2023bridging} concluded, image reconstruction is not enough for slot-based decomposition, and feature-wise loss from a pre-trained self-supervised method can mitigate the limitations of slot attention.
-Specifically, \citet{seitzer2023bridging} shows that the slot-based models STEVE~\citep{singh2022steve} and SAVi++~\citep{elsayed2022savi}, which are used in SlotFormer, are limited to synthetic datasets.
+Specifically, \citet{seitzer2023bridging} shows that the slot-based models STEVE~\citep{singh2022steve} and SAVi++~\citep{elsayed2022savi}, which are used in SlotFormer, are mostly limited to synthetic datasets.
 Replacing these methods with the one proposed in \citet{seitzer2023bridging} might improve SlotFormer, although it would increase the training complexity.

 Furthermore, while SlotFormer was evaluated on the \texttt{CLEVRER} and \texttt{PHYRE} datasets, we found it challenging to compare DDLP with SlotFormer as \citet{wu2022slotformer} reported special pre-processing steps required for SlotFormer to work on these datasets.
 For \texttt{PHYRE}, the base slot-attention was reported to fail to detect objects in light colors, resulting in poor segmentation results that were addressed by manually adjusting specific pixel values.
 While this was not necessary for DDLP to work on this dataset, we used a color-inverted version of \texttt{PHYRE} for visual clarity, without any manual pixel adjustments.
-For \texttt{CLEVRER}, \citet{wu2022slotformer} trained on $64\times 64$ resolution images, subsampled each episode by a factor of 2, and manually filtered out video clips where new objects appeared during the rollout period.
-In contrast, we trained DDLP on $128\times 128$ resolution images without subsampling or filtering, but instead trimmed \textit{all} episodes to maximize object visibility with a constant frame offset.
+For \texttt{CLEVRER}, \citet{wu2022slotformer} trained on $64\times 64$ resolution images, subsampled each episode by a factor of 2.
+In contrast, we trained DDLP on $128\times 128$ resolution images without subsampling.
+Note that both DDLP and SlotFormer cannot handles new objects that appear in the scene.
+To account for this, \citet{wu2022slotformer} manually filtered out video clips where new objects appeared during the rollout period.
+We did not manually filter clips.
+To handle object appearance, we noticed that trimming a fixed number of frames from the beginning and end of the clips yielded clips with much less objects that enter the scene.

 We encountered several challenges when training SlotFormer.
 Firstly, the hardware requirements for SlotFormer were higher than those for DDLP.
 We found that the machines we used to train DDLP (4xRTX2080) were not sufficient to train SlotFormer, which is in line with the reported requirements in the official repository~\citep{slotfromer23code}.
 Additionally, as SlotFormer is trained in two stages, each with different memory requirements, we had to resort to using cloud-compute (4 NVIDIA A100 80GB GPUs) to run the experiments, making it less accessible than our model.
 For a complexity analysis, please see Appendix~\ref{sec:apndx_complex}, and for a comparison of complexity between DDLP and SlotFormer, please see Table~\ref{tab:apndx_complexity}.
 Secondly, we encountered instability during the first stage of SlotFormer's training, which involves training the base SAVi++ slot-attention model and required several attempts to make it work on the \texttt{Traffic} dataset.
 This aligns with the official code repository which recommends running 3 different runs with the same hyper-parameters and picking the best one.
 In our experience, DDLP was more stable to train and search for working hyper-parameters.